 Although hemp may be a variant of the cannabis plant, it has only trace

 amounts of tetrahydrocannabinol (THC), the chemical that makes cannabis and

 marijuana use and consumption illegal by most mandates.
-Still, hemp is under regulations
+Despite its uses and low

 that have made its cultivation illegal in the United States since the